icze4r/Beeper/README.md

 Open heep.html in your browser and click start to hear the beeps.

-this still does not work
+this actually does work now, but it beps twice